Skip to content

 • The Type field is also preselected, aligned with the data type of the chosen column.

-4. Among the key components of the Add Measure modal is the Aggregation field.
-Here, you can choose the desired aggregation function for the measure, which determines how values are summarized
+6. One of the key components of the Add Measure modal is the Aggregation field.
+Here, you choose the desired aggregation function for the measure, which determines how values are summarized.

-• Count Total count of values in the column.
+• Count The total count of values in the column.

-5. Proceed to configure the properties of the measure, enhancing its interpretability and relevance
+7. Configure the properties of the measure to enhance its interpretability and relevance.

-• Prefix Prefix to be added to measure values (optional).
+• Prefix A prefix to be added to measure values (optional).

-• Suffix Suffix to be appended to measure values (optional).
+• Suffix A suffix to be appended to measure values (optional).

 • Measure name Provide a distinctive name for the measure.